-It also provides for the creation of a construction products digital passport system, similar to those proposed in the eco-design regulation.
+It also provides for the creation of a construction products digital passport system, similar to those proposed in the eco-design regulation (Article 78 on EU construction products database or system).

-The Commission will be empowered to establish mandatory minimum environmental sustainability requirements through delegated acts for the public procurement of construction products to incentivise the supply of and demand for environmentally sustainable products.
+The Commission will be empowered to establish mandatory minimum environmental sustainability requirements through delegated acts for the public procurement of construction products to incentivise the supply of and demand for environmentally sustainable products (Article 84 on Green public procurement).